junnhssn/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/09-Create a VM with a Template.md

----
-wts:
-    title: '09 - Create a VM with a Template'
-    module: 'Module 03: Describe core solutions and management tools'
----
 # 09 - Create a VM with a Template

 In this walkthrough, we will deploy a virtual machine with a QuickStart template and examine monitoring capabilities.